 While TE has made every reasonable effort to ensure the accuracy of the information in this catalogue, TE does not guarantee that it is error-free, nor does TE make any other representation, warranty or guarantee that the information is accurate, correct, reliable or current.
 TE reserves the right to make any adjustments to the information contained herein at any time without notice.
 TE expressly disclaims all implied warranties regarding the information contained herein, including, but not limited to, any implied warranties of merchantability or fitness for a particular purpose.
 The dimensions in this catalogue are for reference purposes only and are subject to change without notice.
 Specifications are subject to change without notice.
-Consult TE for the latest dimensions and design specifications.
-TE connectivity (logo), TE (logo) and TE Connectivity are trademarks of the TE Connectivity Ltd. family of companies.
+Te connectivity (logo), TE (logo) and TE Connectivity are trademarks of the TE Connectivity Ltd. family of companies.
 Crompton is a trademark of Crompton Parkinson and is used by TE Connectivity under a licence.
 Other logos, product and company names mentioned herein may be trademarks of their respective owners